bodo-ai/Bodo/docs/docs/api_docs/BodoSQL.md

 * Currently, BodoSQL requires the pattern argument and the flag argument (if provided) to be string literals as opposed to columns or expressions.

 * Currently, extra backslashes may be required to escape certain characters if they have meaning in Python.
-The amount of backslashes required to properly escape a character depends on the useage.
+The amount of backslashes required to properly escape a character depends on the usage.

 * All matches are non-overlapping.

 * If any of the numeric arguments are zero or negative, or the `group_num` argument is out of bounds, an error is raised.
-The only exception is `REGEXP_REPLACE`, which allows its occurrence argument to be zero.
+The only exception is `#!sql REGEXP_REPLACE`, which allows its occurrence argument to be zero.

 BodoSQL currently supports the following regex functions:

 #### REGEXP_LIKE
--   `REGEXP_LIKE(str, pattern[, flag])`
+-   `#!sql REGEXP_LIKE(str, pattern[, flag])`

     Returns `true` if the entire string matches with the pattern.
     If `flag` is not provided, `''` is used.